mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 001 - Remove Setters/readme.md

 This is not a safe refactoring since you might miss some methods calling the removed setters.

 You need to make sure to have good coverage and also an excellent QA process to ensure a smooth refactoring.

+# Why is the Code Better?

+This refactoring improves encapsulation and integrity adding an extra access control layer.

 # Tags